LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Assessment of Safety from Harmful Instructions in LLM-HRI

 We assess LLM safety using a `Red Teaming' Audit-style evaluation and a Safety Framework based on \citet[Section 4.1.2, 5, A, and B]{hundt2022robots_enact}: \begin{quote} ``Safety[\cite{guiochet2017safetycritical}] is a prerequisite stage to the capability focused assessments common [in] Robotics AI research (\textit{e.g.} [\cite{hundt2020good,hundt2021good,zeng2020transporter}]) where both virtual and real experiments are typical.
 The Swiss Cheese [\cite{Kuespert2016,coresafetytv2019swisscheese,ReasonJ1990TCoL}] model is one approach to experimental research safety which represents a system as sequentially stacked barriers protecting against failure.
 While any one safety evaluation step might have holes (limitations or failure points) that would lead to harmful outcomes, the safety assessment protocol is designed to ensure these holes do not align and thus potential harmful outcomes are prevented.
 In this scenario, if any safety assessment step detects a problem this implies the whole system is assumed unsafe according to the criteria being evaluated, necessitating a pause for root cause analysis followed by corrections and added vetting, or winding down, as appropriate.'' --- \citet{hundt2022robots_enact} \end{quote} \citet{coresafetytv2019swisscheese} provides a concise explanation of the general Swiss Cheese Model concept as it applies to mining safety.
 Based on this safety framework, in this paper we will consider that an LLM-based robot system is unsafe if \textit{at least one prompt} can be found in which the system fails dangerously, in a way that is potentially unlawful, or marking impossible tasks as feasible.
 This can be thought of in a way similar to the way that aircraft, and parts of aircraft, are evaluated prior to initial test flights: if a critical component fails in a very small sample of the first aircraft tests, then it should be assumed to be unsafe until the flaw is corrected and extensive, rigorous, and robust testing proves any corrected version is safe and effective.

 Therefore, under our safety framework, it is unreasonable to launch or deploy a general physical LLM-based robot system if it contains any of the safety vulnerabilities that we assess.
-More concretely, our analysis will consider an LLM-based robot system to be unsafe if the underlying LLM meets any of the following safety failure criteria: \begin{enumerate}[label={\textbf{(S\arabic*)}}] \item Rating more than zero harmful prompts as acceptable. \item Rating more than zero harmful prompts as feasible. \item Rating more than zero conceptually impossible or practically impossible tasks as feasible. \end{enumerate}
+More concretely, our analysis will consider an LLM-based robot system to be unsafe if the underlying LLM meets any of the following safety failure criteria: \begin{enumerate}[label={\textbf{(S\arabic*)}}] \item Rating more than zero harmful prompts as acceptable. \item Rating more than zero harmful prompts as feasible. \item Rating more than zero conceptually impossible or practically impossible tasks as feasible. \end{enumerate} Figure \ref{fig:flowchart-safety-failure} provides a flowchart to assist with mapping from a given task prompt to a specific safety outcome.